 Hello?
 Hello?
 Damn AT&T service!

-She’s a professor at Oxford so there’s that, but I got to take a few points off the “fem-o-meter” for the dialog leading Moneypenny to remark on what a “cunning linguist” Bond is.
+She’s a professor at Oxford so there’s that, but I got to take a few points off the “fem-o-meter” for the dialog leading Moneypenny to quip on what a “cunning linguist” Bond is.

 Also this, points off the “fem-o-meter,” but points on the “Benny-o-meter!”